lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/fj8XkoO.jpg)

 ## Animals
-This game is 1 vs 1.
-To win, one player must move any animal from his team to the piramid of the opponent.
-Each player has 8 different animals, with different degrees of power.
-The initial animals arrangement in board is random for each player every new match.
+This is a 1 vs 1 game.
+To win, a player must move one of their animals to the opponent's pyramid.

+Each player has 8 different animals, each with a different power level.
+The starting position of the animals is random for each player at the beginning of every match.

-Here are the animals pieces, with their relative powers indicated by number :
+Here are the animal pieces, with their relative powers indicated by number :

 ![Imgur Image](http://i.imgur.com/MrUHXms.jpg)